GeorgeCiesinski/text-script/README.md

 ### Supports Local and Remote Shortcuts
 text-script allows both local and remote shortcuts to be used.
 Remote shortcuts can be created by a manager or supervisor and can be shared with the whole team on the network drive.
 While using these remote shortcuts, you can also create your own local shortcuts that only you can see and use.

+### Built-in Commands
+text-script has several commands built in to streamline usage.
+These can be typed anywhere, ideally in a text field, although this is not necessary.

+**\#help** - Typing this command followed by space, tab, or enter pastes the help text, which shows how to use the program.
+As it pastes text, some kind of textfield is required.

+**\#reload** - Typing this command after adding new textblocks loads them into text-script without having to restart the app.

+**\#exit** - Typing this command exits the program.

+### Saves your statistics
+As you use shortcuts, text-script saves the number of shortcuts you use, and the keystrokes you save.
+Each time the program starts, you are presented with an estimated amount of time you saved by using text-script.

 ### Runs in the background
 This application runs in the background and does not need to be maximized or in focus.
 Simply starting the app and minimizing it is enough for it to recognize your shortcuts.